 Being forced from their homes by conflict and having to move to a new country is a huge challenge, so we provide advice and support to both young and adult refugees to help them become a part of the local community.
+As many arrive speaking little or no English, we run English classes to help them with their language skills.

 We have a group, mostly women, who run a small savings and loans scheme which enables them to start or expand small businesses in the area.